The Latest from the ABM Experts

-This type of campaign has become the gold standard for our customers running all-star ABM campaigns with Sigstr.
+This type of campaign has become the gold standard for our customers running all-star ABM campaigns with Terminus.
 In the world of ABM, there are only a few ways of starting a conversation: personal email or phone call, or getting them to come to you through targeted account-specific content.
-Some of the world’s best account-based marketers love Sigstr campaigns because it checks both of those boxes at once.
-From our own account we have found that these banners achieve 5x more engagement versus a regular default campaign.
+Some of the world’s best account-based marketers love Terminus campaigns because it checks both of those boxes at once.
+From our own account, we have found that these banners achieve 5x more engagement versus a regular default campaign.

-Whether you label this as a demo, appointment or meeting, this pipeline milestone is important because have successfully scheduled time with a future customer to talk about their needs and see how your solution or service can help.
-This is when Sigstr can really start to aide your pipeline acceleration at scale.
+Whether you label this as a demo, appointment, or meeting, this pipeline milestone is important because have successfully scheduled time with a future customer to talk about their needs and see how your solution or service can help.
+This is when Terminus can really start to aide your pipeline acceleration at scale.

 Type: Anticipation Campaign